The “earth wolf” with a particular palate

 The ancestral origins of all four species can be traced back to a civet-like hyena species known as Plioviverrops that thrived throughout Eurasia around 20-22 million years ago.
 Devoid of canine competition at the time, the early hyenas provided a particularly neat example of convergent evolution – steadily developing longer legs and pointed jaws like those of the canid species in North America.
 From there, evolution began to follow two different specializations, producing a dog-like hyena lineage that chased down smaller prey and a bone-crushing lineage of hyenas capable of capitalizing on the kills of the large felid species.
 By 15 million years ago, 30 different species of hyenas roamed early Earth, most of which were dog-like hyenas not dissimilar to jackals.

 Then, for the hyenas at least, catastrophe stuck sometime between the 5 to 7-million-year mark.
-Climate changes resulted in a gradual decline in dog-like hyenas and canid species began to cross the Bering land bridge (between present day Russia and Canada) into Eurasia.
+Climate changes resulted in a gradual decline in dog-like hyenas and canid species began to cross the Bering land bridge (between present-day Russia and Alaska) into Eurasia.
 What followed, presumably, was an evolutionary war of competition, with the canids emerging victorious.
 One by one, the dog-like hyenas vanished, barring a scattered few: the ancestors of the aardwolf, now the sole survivor of an evolutionary dead-end.

 Fussy eating is not always a bad thing